ska-telescope/mid-cbf-mcs/docs/src/guide/developer/code_design_notes.rst

 Blocking Commands and Locks
 ----------------------------
-In MCS, any command added to the TaskExecutor's queue is a "blocking command", in the sense that each of these commands will eventually block the client that issued them.
+In MCS, any command added to the ``TaskExecutor``'s queue is a "blocking command", in the sense that each of these commands will eventually block the client that issued them.

 As a simple example, if command A adds command B to the queue,